KudoLayton/dwmr-win32/README.md

 Launch the compiled executable to start enjoying a minimalist and efficient window management experience with dwmr-win32 on your Windows environment.

-## Contributing

-We welcome contributions!
-If you're interested in helping improve dwmr-win32, please feel free to submit pull requests or open issues for bugs and feature suggestions.

 ## License